Winona Laduke AWTT Portrait

 Native American Activist, Environmentalist, Writer : b.
 1959

-“The essence of the problem is about consumption, recognizing that a society that consumes one third of the world’s resources is unsustainable.
+“The essence of the problem is about consumption, recognizing that a society that consumes one-third of the world’s resources is unsustainable.
 This level of consumption requires constant intervention into other people’s lands.
 That’s what’s going on.”

 Biography

 Winona LaDuke grew up in Los Angeles, California.
 She is an enrolled member of the Mississippi Band Anishinaabeg of the White Earth reservation in northern Minnesota.
 Her father was an actor in westerns as well as an Indian activist.
 Her mother was a Jewish art professor.
 She credits her parents for passing the spirit of activism on to her.
 LaDuke became involved in Native American environmental issues after meeting Cherokee activist Jimmy Durham as a student at Harvard.
-She began making a political name for herself at age 18 when she addressed the United Nations on Indian issues.
+She began making a political name for herself at age eighteen when she addressed the United Nations on Indian issues.

 After graduating from Harvard in 1982 with a bachelor’s degree in native economic development, LaDuke moved to White Earth.
-There, she founded the White Earth Land Recovery Project to reclaim Anishinaabeg lands that had been promised by an 1867 federal treaty but had been slowly stolen and parceled by the US government at the behest of the logging industry.
+There, she founded the White Earth Land Recovery Project (WELRP) to reclaim Anishinaabeg lands that had been promised by an 1867 federal treaty but had been slowly stolen and parceled out by the U.S. government at the behest of the logging industry.
 Although LaDuke often found herself embroiled in losing legal battles, she persevered, securing grants and winning a Reebok Human Rights Award.
-With these funds, she and White Earth have reclaimed 1,000 acres and hope to acquire 30,000 more in the next 15 years.
+With these funds, she and White Earth have reclaimed one thousand acres of tribal land.
+But the challenge is huge.
+The vast majority of White Earth’s original 837,000 acres remain in the hands of non-Indians.
+LaDuke says if a people do not have control of their land they do not control their destiny.

 Programs